 Which brings me to this recipe.
 As much as I love olive oil bruschetta, I wanted to make something that would still celebrate the punchy spiciness of the olive oil… but with vegetables… since, you know, vegetables are important.

-Chestnuts are in season at the moment and they make a gorgeous soup.
+Chestnuts are in season at the moment and it turns into soup with help of the soup maker.
 They’re creamy and starchy and really filling, so a little bowl goes a long way.
 It mightn’t seem like there aren’t a lot of them in this recipe, but trust me, they have a really robust and smoky flavour after you roast them.

 Quick and easy, this chestnut soup is winter and the holiday season in a bowl.
 You can throw it together the night before and have something heartwarming for dinner the next evening.
 The nuttiness of the chestnuts pair really well with the bright grassy flavours of new season olive oil or any extra virgin olive oil you have in your kitchen pantry.